MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Oracle SQL
 _Publisher: Microsoft_

-Enables your organization to discover and index data from an one-premisess database.
+Enables your organization to discover and index data from an on-premises database.
 Indexes specified content into Microsoft Search and supports periodic crawls.
 You can also restrict access to search results for certain users.

 [Deploy this Graph connector](oraclesql-connector.md)